pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/index.md

 **Step 2:** **Deploy the nodes**.
 Follow the detailed node installation steps provided in [**Running Validator Node**](running-validator-node/index.md) and deploy a validator node and a validator fullnode.

-## Connect to Aptos network
+## Connect to Pont network

-See [Connecting to Aptos Network](/nodes/validator-node/operator/connect-to-aptos-network) for detailed steps.
+See [Connecting to Pont Network](/nodes/validator-node/operator/connect-to-pont-network) for detailed steps.